-Quix Streams provides out of box horizontal scaling using streaming context for automatic partitioning together with the underlying broker technology, such as kafka.
+Quix Streams provides horizontal scaling using streaming context for automatic partitioning, together with the underlying broker technology, such as Kafka.

 Each car produces one stream with its own time-series data, and each stream is processed by a replica of the deployment, labelled "Process".
-By default the message broker will assign each stream to one replica via the RangeAssignor strategy.
+By default, the message broker assigns each stream to one replica via the RangeAssignor strategy.

-When the purple replicas crashes "stream 4" is assigned automatically to the blue replica.
+When the purple replica crashes, "stream 4" is assigned automatically to the blue replica.

-This situation will trigger an event on topic consumer in the blue replica indicating that "stream 4" has been received:
+This situation triggers an event on the topic consumer in the blue replica indicating that "stream 4" has been received:

 This will trigger two events, one in the blue replica indicating that "stream 4" has been revoked, and one in the purple replica indicating that "stream 4" has been assigned again: